 - Dairy products

-- Polyphenols including whole grains
+- Polyphenols found in whole grains

 - Soy